miguecrea/QbertGameEngine/README.md

-My Game Engine Is a modular system that uses delegates emulating the ones in unreal Engine also uses an  Entity Component Sytems that Encapsulates code into components that can be easlily reusable by other Entitties, for executing actions that require input I use the command pattern which allows me to execute Actions either in  a per frame basis or one time
+My Game Engine Is a modular system that uses delegates emulating the ones in unreal Engine also uses an  Entity Component Sytems that Encapsulates code into components that can be easlily reusable by other Entitties, for executing actions that require input I use the command pattern which allows me to execute Actions either in  a per frame basis or one time I also have have a delegate system that helps me decouple the code making more modular as well